NorthOcean/Project-Erina/README.md

     --draw_results 1
 ```

-### Visualized Results
+### Visualize Results

 Set the evaluate arg `--draw_results` to `1` to enable saving visualized results.
-For eth, hotel, zara1 and zara2 in ETH-UCY dataset, we have already calcutated their mapping parameters from real world positions to video-pixel positions in `./visual.py` as follows:
+For eth, hotel, zara1, and zara2 in ETH-UCY dataset, we have already calculated their mapping parameters from real-world positions to video-pixel positions in `./visual.py` as follows:

 ```python
 ...